According to the Bureau of Labor Statistics, by the year 2020, one-fourth of the U.S. workforce will be over the age of 55.

 2. Older workers won’t break the bank.
 Although they bring a lot of work experience, they’re not expensive.
 In fact, in most situations, they’re not looking for a promotion or an office in the VIP suite.
 They’re more interested in finding a job with a steady income, one that allows them to contribute their talents.
 That desire for stability makes them attractive to employers who may tire of younger workers jumping ship after giving them on-the-job training.

 3. Older workers are willing to learn new things and develop their skills.
-If they’ve lost a job or had an extended period of unemployment, some may have gone back to school for an advanced degree or taken computer classes to update their skills.
+If they’ve lost a job or had an extended period of unemployment, some may have gone back to school for additional course work or taken computer classes to update their skills.
 So they return to the workforce well prepared and better educated to tackle today’s biggest business issues.
 And don’t worry about a lack of understanding of current technology either.
 Today’s 50+ workers are more technologically savvy than previous generations.
 These individuals have grown up with older versions of technology, so learning new technology shouldn’t be a problem.

 4. Many older workers have a stronger work ethic than their younger peers.
 They understand what is expected of them, and you won’t find them standing idly in the break room gossiping with co-workers.
 They arrive on time, are willing to work overtime if necessary and they treat everyone with respect.
 In fact, their work ethic makes them excellent candidates for customer service positions, according to Over50JobBoard.com.

-5. Older workers are lo7.yal and reliable.
+5. Older workers are loyal and reliable.
 They’re not looking to climb the corporate ladder or the next business opportunity for themselves.
-By age 50, they’ve already reached the pinnacle of success in their careers and in the twilight of their careers, they simply want to contribute to a cause, be active in the community and stay relevant in the business world.
+By age 50, they’ve already reached the pinnacle of success in their careers and are in the twilight of their careers, they simply want to contribute to a cause, be active in the community and stay relevant in the business world.
 You know you can count on them to arrive on time, be respectful of other workers and with clients, and perform their tasks efficiently and with little fuss or drama.

 7. Older workers are ideal stress relievers.
 Because they have faced many high-pressured situations in the past, nothing fazes them.
 They can remain patient, calm and cool-headed in the most stressful situations.

 8. Older workers have a positive attitude.
 They’re generally cheerful and are grateful to be working at all.
-Think of the Robert DeNiro’s character in “The Intern,” who was always happy to help out his co-workers, do as he was asked without argument, and always had a smile on his face.
+Think of Robert DeNiro’s character in “The Intern,” who was always happy to help out his co-workers, do as he was asked without argument, and always had a smile on his face.
 He was just happy to belong to a group of dynamic professionals and contribute his insights and experience to the job.

 The next time you need to hire someone for a job, don’t overlook the over-50 candidates.
 They have a lot to offer and may have just the skills you need to help your business thrive.